Bloom-host/BloomDocs/docs/plugins.md

 In any case, save the plugin to your local machine.
 Plugins can either be uploaded via the [web panel](https://mc.bloomvps.com) or through [SFTP](https://docs.bloomvps.com/how-to-use-sftp).
 If you're uploading in bulk, go with the latter.

-In your server's root directory, locate the `plugins` folder, if it's not there then create a new directory named `plugins`.
+In your server's root directory, locate the `/plugins` folder, if it's not there then create a new directory named `/plugins`.
 Navigate into this folder, and upload your plugin's file there!
 Most plugins will require you to restart your server before they take effect.